sjwan01/movie-recommender/README.md

 The dataset is continually updated on Kaggle, with the version used in this project last updated on January 12th, 2024.
 Due to its substantial size (~450MB), it is not included in this repository.

 To enhance recommendation quality, we have filtered the original dataset, retaining approximately 300k movies based on criteria defined in `./data/data.py`.
-PySpark, the Python API for Apache Spark, is employed for efficient data processing given the dataset's volume.

 To construct feature vectors for each movie, we initiate the process by tokenizing and vectorizing the original language, genres, and production countries data.
 These features are then combined with average vote, release year, revenue, runtime, and popularity data.
 The entire feature set undergoes `MinMaxScaler` transformation.
 Both the feature vectors and the original features are saved in Apache Parquet format, enabling efficient backend data retrieval.